Ian Aird: Publications

 Perhaps his greatest legacy is in his writing, which he regarded as necessary for a successful career in surgery.
 His Companion in Surgical Studies, which was based on the lecture notes from his FRCS tutorial course, was first published in 1947.
 It ran to 999 pages and Aird was the sole author, unusual for a surgical textbook that time.
 It became, unofficially, required reading for the FRCS examination.
 A second edition was published in 1958.
 A revised edition The new Aird's companion in surgical studies appeared in 1992 as a multi author work and ran to a 3rd edition in 2005.
 The fact that this successor book required so many different contributors, experts in so many different medical and surgical fields, demonstrates that Aird's original textbook was among the last in an era in which any one individual could write an authoritative book that covered the whole field of surgical practice.

 The making of a surgeon (1961) was a distillation of his own surgical philosophy, describing his surgical journey and full of hints and advice for aspiring surgeons.
 This too was widely read.

 Personal life and death

 On 21 December 1936 Aird married Ivy Beatrice Margaret (known as 'Peggy') Cowes (1907–1992) whose father, William Cowes, originally from Scotland, had been a businessman in Buenos Aires.

-Aird suffered from depression, and died on 17 September 1962 after taking an overdose of barbiturates in his room at the Hammersmith Hospital.
+Aird suffered from depression, and died on 17 September 1962 after taking an overdose of barbiturates in his room at Hammersmith Hospital.
 He was survived by his wife, son, and daughter.